waldesem/Web-Personal-DB/README.md

 To start the application at http://localhost:5000 run the following command in your terminal:
 ```
 export FLASK_APP=app
 export FLASK_ENV=testing    # create a testing environment and SQLite database (optional)
+flask create-default        # create default tables and populate them with data from the classify file
 flask run
 ```
-Database tables creates automatically.
 Admin user on default has name admin and the password 'administrator'.
 Change it in first login to application.
-Regions gets from the classify file Then you can start the app with Gunicorn server:
+Regions gets from the classify file

+To start the app with Gunicorn server:
 ```
 gunicorn -c gunicorn.conf.py wsgi:app  # start the gunicorn server with the settings in gunicorn.conf.py
 ```